Free Shipping on orders over $500. *Australia Only

 In 2019, the RAM and Australia Post joined forces to launch the 2019 Great Aussie Coin Hunt.
 This set comprised a coin for each letter of the alphabet, each coin celebrating an iconic element of Australian life that began with the relevant letter.
 This was followed by similar sets in 2021 and 2022, and each of the three sets is defined by an extraordinarily low mintage.
 Released through Australia Post outlets, the 2019 issue had a mintage of 523,000, the 2021 issue had a mintage of 456,000 and the 2022 issue had a mintage of 490,000 – all less than the 2016 Decimal Currency 50th Anniversary $1!

-As mentioned earlier, there are plenty of low-mintage $1 coins to watch out for.
-You should definitely keep an eye out for coins from the 2014-18 100 Years of ANZAC Series, with four of the five issues notable for extremely low mintages.
+Among the many low-mintage $1 coins to watch out for, you should definitely keep an eye out the 2014-18 100 Years of ANZAC $1 Series.
+Four of the five issues have extremely low mintages.
 The RAM struck a huge number of 100 Years of ANZAC coins in 2014, but only 1.4m in 2015, with the mintages in 2016 (2.19m), 2017 (1.9m) and 2018 (2m) all very low.

 With the 2019 A, U & S Privymark $1 coins having mintages of little more than 1.5m, and the 2014 Mob of Roos $1, the 2019 First Clark Portrait $1 and 2020 Qantas $1 having mintages of 1.052m, 2.1m and 2m respectively, there’s good reason to keep your eyes peeled.
 And not only for low-mintage issues!
 The 1999 Year of Older Persons $1, for example, has a mintage of 29.3m, and yet has a catalogue value of $20 in Uncirculated quality!
 And the 2000 Roos $1 has a mintage of 7.6m, and yet catalogues at $50!